Sindh, Centre again lock horns over lockdown

 “These decisions are taken via a platform where there is a presence of all federal, civil, military, and provincial institutions,” the federal minister said.

-The NCOC chief said after a year's performance, there should be no doubt that the forum operates "with no political bias" and makes decisions that are in the best interest of the nation.
+The NCOC chief said after a year’s performance, there should be no doubt that the forum operates “with no political bias” and takes decisions that are in the best interest of the nation.

 Asad reminded everyone that the NCOC made decisions after consultations with provinces and it was due to this factor that the country was able to beat three COVID-19 waves.